-For years, adventurous travellers have driving Madagascar’s rugged 4WD tracks in search of dancing lemurs, eye-spinning chameleons and that strange mix between cat and mongoose – the predatory fossa.
+For years, adventurous travellers have been driving the rugged 4WD tracks of Madagascar southwest.
+In search of dancing lemurs, eye-spinning chameleons and the strange mix between a cat and mongoose – the predatory fossa.

 |DEPARTURE/RETURN LOCATION||Tana (Antananarivo) – Madagascar|

 Arrive Tana (Antananarivo) Madagascar’s capital.
 On arrival in Tana you will be met at the airport and transferred to our group hotel.
 D